 Behavioural Job Interview Questions

 There is an argument I have read that interviewers do not have to ask skills and knowledge questions because those issues have been sufficiently dealt with in the resume provided by the candidate.
 If the candidate says they have formal qualifications and their list of previous employers appear to show they have experience then that is all that is required for proof of skill and knowledge.
 I think this is risky in the extreme.
 Sure they could have been in the job but how well were they actually doing it, how well did they use their supposed skill and knowledge in the service of their employer?
 For some jobs, such as the type of jobs that I do, even though the job typically requires a tertiary qualification, the detailed skills and knowledge are not taught to any great extent in those tertiary courses.
 The skills and knowledge for these jobs are largely picked up while doing the job or other related jobs with other employers and through on the job training.
 So there is potential for a great variation in the skills and knowledge of candidates for the job – even though they may have jobs with a similar sounding name on their resume.
 For a lot of job types, skills and knowledge can’t be assumed, they need to be tested in the candidate selection process.
-And employers must recognise that the consequences of employing some one that lacks the technical skills to carry out their job is disastrous for an organisation and, in my opinion, much greater than most behavioural foibles.
+And employers must recognise that the consequences of employing some one that lacks the technical skills to carry out their job is disastrous for an organisation.

 Another issue is that your ability to answer this question well may depend on the quality of the difficult person that you have encountered.
 If you have encountered someone that in the end listens to reason you may be able to spin a better tale than if you had to deal with someone that is intractably difficult.
 So luck would pay a part in how well you could answer the question.
 And as I said in the previous paragraph I had only encountered one difficult person in the past five years.
 What if I had encountered none, I would have been forced to scan my memory for an example from an earlier job, more than 5 years before.
 Who can remember specific instances from more than 5 years ago within the 10 seconds from when the question is asked to when you have to respond?
 What if I had of answered that I hadn’t recently encountered a difficult person.
 I suspect that that would be a big red mark against my name, through no fault of my own.